Salton Buttes: Geomorphology and geography

 A fumarole field is associated with the Salton Buttes.
 The field is characterized by gryphons and salses.
 These exhale carbon dioxide and steam, as well as ammonia and hydrogen sulfide.
 Some of these fumarolic vents reach heights of 2 m, and resemble the lava-erupting vents.
 Mud pots are also found.
 Parts of the field have recently emerged from the Salton Sea, due to dropping water levels, which have also caused the fumarolic vents to develop and grow noticeably, including an increased number of gryphons.

 There is a geothermal field associated with the Salton Buttes.
 It is one of the largest and warmest on Earth, with temperatures of 360 C at 1.5–2.5 km depth.
 Various volcanic rocks have been found in drill cores at the Salton Buttes.
-Rocks found include andesite, basalt, dacite, diabase, gabbro and rhyolite.
+Rocks found include andesite, basalt, dacite, diabase, gabbro, and rhyolite.
 Some of these volcanic rocks bear traces of hydrothermal alteration.
 In some places the layers of volcanic rocks are as thick as 100 m.
 There may be other volcanoes buried in the sediment pile; at least four separate aeromagnetic anomalies have been found at the Salton Buttes, and these may be signs of buried volcanoes.
-The field has been prospected for geothermal power generation, and presently ten geothermal power plants produce 327 megawatt of power.
+The field has been prospected for geothermal power generation, and presently eleven geothermal power plants in the Imperial Valley Geothermal Project have capacity to produce 432 megawatts of power.

 Geology

 Since the Pliocene, the Salton Trough and the Gulf of California have formed an active rift zone south of the San Andreas Fault.
-In a rift zone, seafloor spreading is underway, accompanied by volcanic and geothermal activity, active faulting and rapid sedimentation.
+In a rift zone, seafloor spreading is underway, accompanied by volcanic and geothermal activity, active faulting, a thinned crust and rapid sedimentation.

 Since five million years ago, the buildup of sediments in the Colorado River Delta separated the Salton Trough area from the actual Gulf of California, forming a large depression that currently reaches a depth of 40 m below sea level.
 This depression is a pull-apart basin.
 It has formed between various branches of the San Andreas Fault and the San Jacinto Fault (which are connected by the Brawley Seismic Zone) The Salton Trough is still actively subsiding at rates of 3 mm/year, increasing to 4–8 mm/year in the central area of the Trough.